MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-storage-disciplines.md

 ### Monitoring

-It is recommended to monitor all PVCs created by Azure Arc-Enabled Data Services, including the Data Controller and all instances of Arc-enabled SQL MI in a cluster.
+It is recommended to monitor all PVCs created by Arc-enabled data services, including the Data Controller and all instances of Arc-enabled SQL MI in a cluster.
 Set alerts to be notified when a PVC is approaching near capacity.
 This will allow you to do re-sizing to the PVC prior to reaching capacity.
-For Directly Connected Clusters, [monitoring of PVCs](/azure/azure-monitor/containers/container-insights-persistent-volumes) and Alerting can be done by Azure Monitor and Container Insights.
+For Directly Connected clusters, [monitoring of PVCs](/azure/azure-monitor/containers/container-insights-persistent-volumes) and Alerting can be done by Azure Monitor and Container Insights.

 ## Next steps